Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Autistic anxiety operates through different mechanisms than neurotypical anxiety — and most standard treatments are built around the wrong model.
 What the research shows, why misdiagnosis is so common, and what actually helps.

 Understanding why autistic anxiety is different — specifically, not generically — changes what you look for in treatment, how you advocate for yourself in clinical settings, and what you do in the meantime.
-This article focuses on the clinical picture: the misdiagnosis problem, the masking-anxiety relationship, and what approaches actually have evidence behind them for autistic adults.
+This article focuses on the clinical picture: the misdiagnosis problem, the masking–anxiety relationship, and what approaches actually have evidence behind them.
 For a detailed account of the sensory and overload mechanisms specifically, the companion piece on anxiety and overstimulation covers that ground.

 What is autistic anxiety?

-Autistic anxiety refers to anxiety experienced by autistic people, which research shows operates through different mechanisms than neurotypical anxiety.
+Autistic anxiety is anxiety experienced by autistic people, which research shows tends to operate through different mechanisms than neurotypical anxiety.
 Key drivers include intolerance of uncertainty (the nervous system staying activated in ambiguous or unpredictable situations) and sensory processing differences, rather than the distorted cognition that most anxiety treatments target.
-Approximately 40% of autistic people meet criteria for at least one co-occurring anxiety disorder — a rate significantly higher than in the general population — and autistic anxiety is frequently misdiagnosed as generalised anxiety disorder, social anxiety disorder, or OCD before autism itself is identified.
+Anxiety is the most common co-occurring condition for autistic people, and autistic anxiety is frequently misdiagnosed as generalised anxiety disorder, social anxiety disorder, or OCD before autism itself is identified — which means standard treatment is often aimed at the wrong target.

 What the research shows

-• Approximately 40% of autistic people meet criteria for at least one co-occurring anxiety disorder — a rate significantly higher than the general population and making anxiety the most common co-occurring condition across the autistic lifespan.1
+• A meta-analysis found that around 40% of autistic children and young people met criteria for at least one co-occurring anxiety disorder — a rate well above the general population, with anxiety consistently the most common co-occurring condition reported across autistic samples. van Steensel et al. (2011)1

-• Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis — with anxiety disorders among the most frequently misidentified conditions.
-Autistic women reported perceived misdiagnoses at nearly double the rate of autistic men (31.7% vs 16.7%).3
+• Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis, with anxiety and mood disorders among the most frequently misidentified.
+Autistic women reported perceived misdiagnoses at nearly double the rate of autistic men (31.7% vs 16.7%).
+Kentrou et al. (2024)3

-• A randomised clinical trial found that CBT adapted for autism achieved clinically significant improvement in 53% of participants compared to 37.9% for standard CBT — with adapted therapy also outperforming standard CBT on internalising symptoms, social functioning, and anxiety-related social communication.4
+• A randomised clinical trial found that CBT adapted for autism produced clinically meaningful improvement in around 53% of participants versus roughly 38% for standard CBT — with adapted therapy also outperforming standard CBT on anxiety-related social functioning.
+Wood et al. (2020)4

 How Autistic Anxiety Presents Differently

 Most anxiety frameworks assume that anxiety is primarily driven by distorted thinking — catastrophising, overestimating threat, anticipating negative evaluation from others.
-These patterns exist in autistic anxiety too, but they’re rarely the primary driver.
-For autistic people, anxiety is more strongly linked to:
+Those patterns exist in autistic anxiety too, but they’re rarely the primary driver.
+For you, anxiety is more likely to be linked to:

 Intolerance of uncertainty.
-When situations are ambiguous or unpredictable, many autistic nervous systems stay activated until the uncertainty resolves — not as a cognitive error, but as a genuine difference in how ambiguous information is processed.
+When a situation is ambiguous or unpredictable, many autistic nervous systems stay activated until the uncertainty resolves — not as a cognitive error, but as a genuine difference in how ambiguous information is processed.
 Standard anxiety interventions typically try to build tolerance for uncertainty through thought restructuring.
-For intolerance-of-uncertainty-driven anxiety, what actually helps is reducing genuine uncertainty where possible — through explicit structure, advance information, predictable environments — rather than learning to tolerate unpredictability through reappraisal.
+For intolerance-of-uncertainty-driven anxiety, what actually helps is reducing genuine uncertainty where you can — through explicit structure, advance information, and predictable environments — rather than learning to tolerate unpredictability through reappraisal.

 Sensory processing differences.
-Sensory environments that exceed autistic nervous system capacity generate real stress responses, which generate real anxiety.
+Sensory environments that exceed your nervous system’s capacity generate real stress responses, which generate real anxiety.
 This isn’t anxiety about the environment — the environment is causing it.
-The anxiety and overstimulation article covers this mechanism in detail, including how sensory load accumulates and what actually reduces it.
+The anxiety and overstimulation article covers this mechanism in detail, including how sensory load accumulates and what reduces it.
+If you reach a point where everything tips over at once, the piece on sensory overload covers what that feels like and how to bring it down.

 Autistic social anxiety.
-Research published in 2024 found that autistic social anxiety operates through different mechanisms than neurotypical social anxiety — driven more by fear of sensory overload and unpredictability in social settings than by fear of negative evaluation.
-This distinction matters clinically because most social anxiety treatment targets the negative-evaluation pathway and is largely irrelevant to the overload-and-unpredictability one.
+Research has found that autistic social anxiety tends to run through different mechanisms than neurotypical social anxiety — driven more by the sensory load and unpredictability of social settings than by fear of negative evaluation.
+This distinction matters clinically, because most social anxiety treatment targets the negative-evaluation pathway and is largely irrelevant to the overload-and-unpredictability one.

 The Masking–Anxiety Relationship

-One of the most important and most underappreciated aspects of autistic anxiety is the relationship between masking and anxiety outcomes.
-Research consistently finds that higher levels of camouflaging — performing neurotypical behaviour to manage others’ perceptions — are associated with significantly higher anxiety.
-The relationship is specific: masking predicts anxiety more strongly than it predicts depression, suggesting it specifically amplifies anxiety rather than mental health difficulties in general.
+One of the most important and most underappreciated aspects of autistic anxiety is the relationship between masking and anxiety.
+Research consistently finds that the more you camouflage — performing neurotypical behaviour to manage how others read you — the higher your anxiety tends to be.
+The relationship is specific: masking predicts anxiety more strongly than it predicts depression, suggesting it amplifies anxiety in particular rather than mental-health difficulty in general.

 There are several mechanisms behind this:

 Masking sustains the anxiety signal.
 When you mask anxiety — performing calm while internally dysregulated — the anxiety continues but without a legitimate expression pathway.
-The body stays in the stress state because nothing has resolved it; the outward performance just prevents the people around you from seeing it.
-Over time, this means anxiety can become chronic and high-baseline in a way that periodic visible distress wouldn’t.
+Your body stays in the stress state because nothing has resolved it; the outward performance just stops the people around you from seeing it.
+Over time, this is part of how anxiety becomes chronic and high-baseline in a way that periodic visible distress wouldn’t.

-Masking hides anxiety from yourself.
-High-masking autistic adults often have limited access to their own emotional and physical states — a result of years spent monitoring external presentation rather than internal experience.
+Masking hides anxiety from you.
+If you mask heavily, you often have limited access to your own emotional and physical states — a result of years spent monitoring external presentation rather than internal experience.
 This means anxiety can be running at significant intensity before you consciously recognise it, which in turn means you don’t take steps to reduce it until it’s already acute.

 Masking is cognitively expensive.
 Managing how you appear to others draws from the same resource pool as managing sensory demands and processing uncertainty.
 A day involving significant masking is a day with less capacity for everything else — including the coping strategies that might otherwise buffer anxiety.
-This is part of why anxiety in autistic adults often appears to worsen in social and professional environments where masking demands are highest.
+This is part of why your anxiety often worsens in social and professional environments where masking demands are highest, and part of how sustained masking feeds autistic burnout.

 The success paradox.
-Autistic people who mask most effectively — who appear most neurotypically functional — often carry the highest anxiety costs.
+If you mask most effectively — if you appear most neurotypically functional — you often carry the highest anxiety costs.
 Appearing fine does not mean being fine.
 This is part of why high-masking autistic adults are frequently passed over for support: external presentation suggests they don’t need it, while internal experience says something entirely different.

 “My anxiety was invisible to everyone because I’d spent twenty years learning exactly how to hide it.
 I appeared calm, functional, high-achieving.
 Inside I was completely floored.
 It took getting a late autism diagnosis to understand why all the ‘normal’ anxiety treatment had bounced straight off me — I wasn’t treating the right thing.”